 - Meet with a registered dietitian nutritionist.
 An RDN can help you understand which foods and beverages are safe to consume and how best to avoid items that may cause a reaction.
-When foods or food groups need to be avoided, your eating plan may be lacking in important nutrients, like certain vitamins and minerals.
+When foods or food groups need to be avoided, your eating plan may be lacking in important nutrients, such as certain vitamins and minerals.
 An RDN can help ensure you get the nutrition you need for your health and lifestyle.
 Find a registered dietitian nutritionist in your area.

 - Learn about ingredients in foods.
-Eggs, wheat, milk and other food allergens are often called by other names.
+Eggs, wheat, milk and other food allergens are often called other names.
 To help avoid the major food allergens, the U.S. Food and Drug Administration has mandated food companies specify on product labels if any of the nine major food allergens (listed above) are contained in the food or beverage.
-An RDN can guide you on how to further read the ingredient list on a Nutrition Facts Label.
+An RDN can guide you on how to read the ingredient list on a Nutrition Facts label.

 - Read labels carefully.
 Manufacturers can change ingredients of products without notice, so double-check ingredient lists every time you buy a food or beverage, even if it is a familiar one.
 Cosmetics and beauty products also may contain common allergens such as sesame, milk, egg, wheat and tree nuts.